-Module M24 - M30 Semester 6 or 7

-Duration of module 1 semester Type of module Elective How frequently is the module of-fered?
-Each semester Admission require- ments None Level Major Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
+Module M24 - M30 - NOT OFFERED IN SS 2024 - Semester 6 or 7 Duration of module 1 semester Type of module Elective How frequently is the module of-fered?
+Each semester Admission requirements None Level Major Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
 Module coordina- Prof. Dr. Bernd Banke tor/ responsible Office: 5-111, Tel.: 07121 271 6013 professor bernd.banke@reutlingen-university.de Name(s) of lecturer(s); For contact details, see ESB website.
 Dr. Florian Müller, MLitt.
-Language of in- struction English Credits (ECTS) 5 Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment The grade is based on project and presentation Weighting of grade within overall programme 5/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: The seminar "Corporate Social Responsibility" aims to show transdisciplinary approaches to the topic of business and cor- porate ethics and CSR and to equip participants with concrete methods for dealing with ethical dilemmas in the context of corporate governance.
-The seminar is aimed at students of all disciplines who are interested in the global interrelationships of value creation processes in the economic system.
+Language of instruction English Credits (ECTS) 5 Total workload 150 hours (60 hours lecture time, 90 hours independent study) Contact hours per week (SWS) 4 hours Examination/ type of assessment The grade is based on project and presentation Weighting of grade within overall programme 5/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: • The seminar "Corporate Social Responsibility" aims to show transdisciplinary approaches to the topic of business and corporate ethics and CSR and to equip participants with concrete methods for dealing with ethical dilemmas in the context of The seminar "Corporate Social Responsibility" aims to show transdisciplinary approaches to the topic of business and cor- porate ethics and CSR and to equip participants with concrete

+- The seminar is aimed at students of all disciplines who are interested in the global interrelationships of value creation processes in the economic system.
 The seminar aims to introduce the basics of New Institutional Economics based on the relevant canonical texts on the "Theory of the Firm" and thus to create a popular economic understanding of the idea of the firm.
-In particular, the focus will be on the institutional economic approach of property rights theory, transaction cost theory, principal-agent theory and contract theory and critically analysed along primary texts.

-- On the basis of case studies, concrete management tools, such as value management or compliance & integrity systems in the context of corporate governance, will be developed and applied. - The seminar delves into the "dark side of power" (Palazzo) and explores how strong organisational contexts move good people to make unethical decisions. - The content is varied between lecture impulses, case studies, group work and film or text analysis is used
+In particular, the focus will be on the institutional economic approach of property rights theory, transaction cost theory, principal-agent theory and contract theory and critically analysed along primary texts. - On the basis of case studies, concrete management tools, such as value management or compliance & integrity systems in the context of corporate governance, will be developed and applied. - The seminar delves into the "dark side of power" (Palazzo) and explores how strong organisational contexts move good people to make unethical decisions. - The content is varied between lecture impulses, case studies, group work and film or text analysis is used